quasi-go/di/README.md

 BindFactory(func) works exactly the same as BindProvider(func), with the exception that it runs every time an instance is resolved.

-BELOW, built2 and built2 point to different instances of `SimpleStruct`, each with its own incremented `.Name`.
+Below, built2 and built2 point to different instances of `SimpleStruct`, each with its own incremented `.Name`.

 ```go
 func TestBindFactory(t *testing.T) {